Unlock Your Adventure: Explore Hot Events, Top Travel Guides, and Exclusive Discounts!

 Île de la Cité

-Starting your bucket list in Paris, is the a hub of iconic Parisian landmarks: Île de la Cité.
+Starting your bucket list in Paris, is the hub of iconic Parisian landmarks: Île de la Cité

 Starting in the center of Paris, there’s a hub of iconic Parisian spots such as Notre Dame, Sainte Chapelle, the Conciergerie, and a bunch more. Île de la Cité is basically a small island, part of it sits in the 1st district, while the rest is in the 4th district.
 Note that the French like to call these districts “arrondissements,” kinda of a tongue twister, isn’t it?